Ragnar's Bookmarks:

 - On/Scene Tactical, Custom sheathing systems

 in kydex by Erik Noeldechen.
-For those who find stock sheaths a bit whimpy, Erik will make a
+For those who find the standard sheaths a bit whimpy, Erik will make a

 kydex version.